Optimization2

 Primal QP

-\[\min\limits_{x\in \mathbb R^n} \frac{1}{2}x^TQx+p^Tx \quad \text{s.t.} \quad Ax \leq b\]
+\[\min\limits_{x\in \mathbb R^n} \frac{1}{2}x^TQx+p^Tx \quad \text{s.t.} \quad Ax \leq b\]with strictly convex assumption, we have

 Dual QP